carpentries-incubator/better-research-software/episodes/01-introduction.md

 If not, you can [download it](./installation-instructions.html#spacewalks) now.
 Save the `spacewalks.zip` archive to your home directory and extract it - you should get a directory called `spacewalks`.

-The first thing you may want to do is inspect the content of the code and data you received.
+The first thing you may want to do is inspect the content of the code and data you received to learn more about what it does.
 We will use VS Code for browsing, inspecting, modifying files and running our code.

 VS Code is a very handy tool for software development and is used by many researchers worldwide.
 It "understands" the syntax of many different file types - for example Python, JSON, CSV, etc. -